 When set too high, or at 140 degrees Fahrenheit, your water heater can waste anywhere from $36 to $61 annually in standby heat losses, and more than $400 thanks to overall consumption.
 Lower that expense by bringing the heater’s thermostat to 120 degrees Fahrenheit or below.

-Appliances only account for 13% of electric bills, so naturally, most people don’t upgrade to an energy efficient toaster.
+- Hot Stuff -- Appliances only account for 13% of electric bills, so naturally, most people don’t upgrade to an energy efficient toaster.
 Still, if you are committed to reducing the amount of energy you use, you need to focus on larger appliances that use a heat coil, such as a refrigerator or washer and dryer.
 To do that, make sure that your fridge’s filters are cleaned regularly, and consider using only cold water to wash laundry loads.
 That can save $30 to $40 each year.

-But don’t be too stingy, Vargas says.
+Don’t be too stingy, Vargas says.
 Replacing a major appliance, like a refrigerator that is 10 to 15 years old, may help you save in the long term as new technology is constantly subject to federal standards that adjust every year.

-Any appliance or device that sucks up energy when it’s plugged in, despite being turned off, is one of these money-draining culprits.
+- Energy Vampires -- Any appliance or device that sucks up energy when it’s plugged in, despite being turned off, is one of these money-draining culprits.
 According to EnergyStar, this includes most electronic devices, especially those that use some sort of display, like a television, laptop or DVD player.

 Slaying energy vampires won’t lower your energy bill significantly — electronics only account for about 4% of the total cost — but it’s important to keep them in mind, as they consume 75% of the electricity used to power home electronics and appliances.

-The best way to eliminate this phantom menace is not only to turn energy vampires off, but unplug them.
+- Powering Down -- The best way to eliminate this phantom menace is not only to turn energy vampires off, but unplug them.
 This may be easier said than done, but unplugging a laptop in between uses isn’t particularly problematic.
 However, doing so with your television would require you to wait for the cable to reboot every time you wanted to watch a program.

-The final 11% of your electric bill comprises devices that don’t exactly fit into any particular category.
+- Put Stand by on Stand by -- The final 11% of your electric bill comprises devices that don’t exactly fit into any particular category.
 This includes dehumidifiers, external power adapters and video game consoles, which are all considered energy vampires.

 An Xbox 360, for example, if left on the draws approximately 1,000 kWh/yr.
 The PS3 draws 1,300 kWh/yr.
 According to EnergyStar, these values drop dramatically when users routinely turn the device off after use, lowering annual energy levels down to 110 and 120 kWh/yr, respectively.
 Since it costs about 12 cents per kWh/yr in the average residential home in the U.S., it costs $120 if to leave your Xbox plugged in for the entire year.